 For those of us who are Christ followers, the truth is that no administration, no party and no political system will fully represent all of the values that we hold as members of God’s kingdom.
 And Christians, like everyone else, have divided over who they voted for in our recent election.
 Regardless of how you voted, it’s clear our nation is facing many challenges, and the debates over what need to be done from here are deep and complex.

-So, how do we come together today, on the inauguration of Obama’s second term?
+So, how do we come together today?
 Well, I think that we do what we have always done: We pray, and we work for transformation.
 Now, as in times past, we must be people of prayer who humbly serve alongside those in authority for the greater glory of God.

 But how do we pray for and work with our government, even when we won’t always agree with its policies or decisions on every point?
 In Romans 13, the apostle Paul gives us some powerful words by which to measure ourselves as we consider our relationship with the governing authorities.
 He writes: